jacksund/simmate/docs/contributing/first_time_setup.md

 # First-time setup

+!!! tip
-> :bulb: If you are a student or teacher, we recommend using your Github account with [Github's free Student/Teacher packages](https://education.github.com/).
+    If you are a student or teacher, we recommend using your Github account with [Github's free Student/Teacher packages](https://education.github.com/).
 This includes Github Pro and many other softwares that you may find useful.
 This is optional.

 1. Fork the Simmate repo to your Github profile (e.g. `yourname/simmate`)